waffle-iron/android-commons/README.md

-# elpassion_android_libraries
+# android-commons
-Libraries used in most ElPassion Android projects.
+Libraries used in most EL Passion Android projects.